Ben Robertson transfer

 adamw

-Quote from: The Rancor on Today at 10:20:29 AMFor any of you saying the AHL or ECHL are 'semi-pro' hockey and not 'worth it' you simply do not know how good you have to be to even sit on the bench in these leagues.
+Quote from: The Rancor on March 17, 2026, 10:20:29 AMFor any of you saying the AHL or ECHL are 'semi-pro' hockey and not 'worth it' you simply do not know how good you have to be to even sit on the bench in these leagues.
 Ask anyone who has played any competitive hockey, they will tell you.
 Obviously, the NHL is the dream of dreams, but hockey players want to play, and getting paid to do so is a rare thing.

 At this point, college hockey has risen to just about AHL level.
 The ECHL was never on par with college hockey as a whole.
 I've worked in the minors at that level.
 And most college players earn more money than ECHL players, if you factor the scholarship.
 A lot earn more than AHL players at this point.